-From registering for standardized tests to completing the CSS Profile, the college application process involves several different fees, which can add up over time, especially if you’re applying to a lot of schools.
+From registering for standardized tests to completing the CSS Profile, the college application process involves several different fees.
+This can add up over time, especially if you’re applying to a lot of schools.
 The following article breaks down each part of the college application process, explaining which fee waivers are available.

-Eligible students can get a fee waiver for the SAT, which covers 2 free SATs (with or without the essay), 6 free SAT Subject Tests, and unlimited score reports to send to colleges.
-You will also be automatically eligible for college application fee waivers, which you can use at up to 4 participating colleges, and for free CSS Profile applications.
+Eligible students can get a fee waiver for the SAT, which covers two free SATs (with or without the essay), six free SAT Subject Tests, and unlimited score reports to send to colleges.
+You will also be automatically eligible for college application fee waivers, which you can use at up to four participating colleges and for free CSS Profile applications.
 For more information, check out The College Board’s web page on SAT fee waivers, which explains how to get a fee waiver, what the fee waiver covers and what it doesn’t, and who is eligible to receive one.

-The ACT also offers fee waivers to eligible students, which covers the registration fee for the ACT (with or without writing), up to 6 score reports at the time of registration, and up to 20 additional score reports after registration.
-Students can use a maximum of 2 separate ACT fee waivers.
-In addition, students who qualify for an ACT fee waiver are encouraged to send the Request for Waiver or Deferral of College Admission Application Fee Form to the schools they’re applying to.
-According to the ACT, there is no limit on how many of these requests you can make although colleges ultimately have the final say in approving your request: “There is no limit to how many times a student can use this form when applying to schools… Colleges and universities may consider the request but are not obligated to waive or defer their admission fees for any particular applicants.”
-You can find details on eligibility requirements, as well as the full list of benefits for students who receive the ACT fee waiver, on the web page Fee Waiver Eligibility Requirements 2018-2019.
+The ACT also offers fee waivers to eligible students, which cover the registration fee for the ACT (with or without writing), up to six score reports at the time of registration, and up to 20 additional score reports after registration.
+Students can use a maximum of two separate ACT fee waivers.
+In addition, students who qualify for an ACT fee waiver are encouraged to send the Request for Waiver or Deferral of College Admission Application Fee Form to the schools to which they’re applying.
+According to the ACT, there is no limit on how many of these requests you can make, although colleges ultimately have the final say in approving your request.
+“There is no limit to how many times a student can use this form when applying to schools… Colleges and universities may consider the request but are not obligated to waive or defer their admission fees for any particular applicants.”
+You can find details on eligibility requirements, as well as the full list of benefits for students who receive the ACT fee waiver on the web page Fee Waiver Eligibility Requirements 2018-2019.

 If you received an SAT or ACT fee waiver, you are automatically eligible for college application fee waivers.
 The process for requesting fee waivers, however, is different depending on which application you’re filling out (if you’re confused by the process, PrepScholar offers a detailed explanation of college application fee waivers on their website).
 If you’re using the Common Application, for example, all you have to do is indicate on your profile page that you’ll be using a fee waiver and select at least one indicator of economic need from the list provided.
 Your counselor will be notified and asked to approve your request, and you may have to provide him or her with supporting documents if necessary.